 Again, historically, Medo-persia was followed by Greece.
 This four winged beast correspond to the belly and thigh of brass on the image of Nebuchadnezzar’s dream in Daniel 2: 31-32, and the goat of Daniel 8:5-8.

 Historians made us to understand that Greece, under Alexander the Great, was good at catching their prey off guard because of the speed at which they moved.
 Alexander conquest was accomplished speedily.
 Alexander gave the final death blow to the Medo-Persian kingdom at the Battle of Arbela in 331 B.C. where Darius the third was defeated.
-The four wings of fowl and four heads of Daniel 7:6 correspond to the four horns Daniel 8:22 which represents “four kingdoms [nations]” that “shall stand up out of the nation [of Greece] but not in his power.”
+The four wings of fowl and four heads of Daniel 7:6 correspond to the four horns Daniel 8:22 which represents “four kingdoms [nations]” that “shall stand up out of the nation [of Greece] but not in his power [not in the power or will of the first king of Greece].”
 These four kingdoms represent the four divisions of the Greek empire.

 It was said by some historians that as Alexander was dying on his sick bed, his generals asked who was to take the kingdom and rule.
 Alexander’s reply was “to the strongest.”
 Through much fighting the kingdom was divided amongst the four remaining generals and hence the four heads.
 The decisive battle was the battle of Ipsus in 301 B.C. where Antigonus was killed and thus the four divisions as follows;